William D. Foster: The Foster Photoplay Company

 The movie industry was still fairly new to the media world and offered potential for all sorts of people to get involved.
-William Foster took hold of this growing industry and quickly made his mark in it.
+Foster took hold of this growing industry and quickly made his mark in it.
 He established the Foster Photoplay Company in 1910 and its films portrayed African Americans “in slapstick humor where a character might first slip, get his head stuck in a barrel, and then be spanked by another Black person wielding a wooden plank".
 Slapstick comedy, in which the humor derived from characters making a complete fool of themselves, was a comedic genre typical at the time of silent films.
 The Foster Photoplay Company helped set up the tradition of black comedies and also established Foster's place in the film industry.
 The short films he produced and directed showcased all-black casts, with a positive look on the black culture and the African-American community as a whole, with a view to correcting the negative images prevalent in Hollywood.
 After The Railroad Porter was released, Foster used his connections from his days working as a press agent at the Pekin Theatre to get African-American film stars to play in his short films.
 More black production companies started in Chicago prior to the coming of sound than in any other city.
 In 1914, Foster went on a tour to the south to promote his three films released in 1913: The Fall Guy, The Butler, and The Grafter and the Maid.
 Along with those releases, The Railroad Porter was also promoted by the leading lady, Lottie Grady, who would sing in front of the audiences while the film reels were changed between the shorts.
 Foster's company produced films from 1910 to 1913, but eventually folded, due to distribution problems.
 In 1915, the Lincoln Motion Picture Company came into being, building on Foster's groundwork to produce various films including The Realization of a Negro's Ambition in 1916 and The Trooper of Company K in 1917.